cherishirish/ecommerce-project/Proposal/proposal.md

 * Application Level:
     * Escape User Inputs: We will use PHP regex expression to filter and validate user's inputs, and also escape special characters when displaying user input.
-    * Output Encoding: Encode user-generated content before displaying it in HTML to neutralize scripts, to prevent malicious scripts inserted by user.
+    * Output Encoding: Encode user-generated content before displaying it in HTML to neutralize scripts, to prevent malicious scripts inserted by the user.
-    * CSRF Tokens: We will put unique tokens in forms or requests to verify the request's authenticity to prevent CSRF attack.
+    * CSRF Tokens: We will put unique tokens in forms or requests to verify the request's authenticity to prevent CSRF attacks.
     * Cookies: We will set cookies to `SameSite=Strict` or `SameSite=Lax` to limit cross-origin cookie sharing.
     * Search keywords validation: We will validate and sanitize user search keywords to prevent potential SQL injection.

 * Server Level:
-    * Enable HTTPS: We will use a SSL Certificate to enable HTTPS protocol to encrypt and protect the commnuication between users and our server.
+    * Enable HTTPS: We will use an SSL Certificate to enable HTTPS protocol to encrypt and protect the communication between users and our server.
-    * Enable CDN: We will use a popular CDN service provider to make sure our visitors from all over the world could have a smooth and fast browsing experience.
+    * Enable CDN: We will use a popular CDN service provider to make sure our visitors from all over the world can have a smooth and fast browsing experience.
-    * PHP script limiting: We will put a `.user.ini` file inside our document root folder, to make sure all the PHP script can be executed ONLY in this folder.
+    * PHP script limiting: We will put a `.user.ini` file inside our document root folder, to make sure all the PHP scripts can be executed ONLY in this folder.
     * Frequently update: We will update our operating system and software (Apache, PHP, MariaDB) to avoid loopholes that could be used by attackers.
     * Web application firewall: We will use a web application firewall to protect our site.
-For example: we will set a whitelist rule in the firewall for our admin page (Only allow specific IP address to access our admin page).
+For example: we will set a whitelist rule in the firewall for our admin page (Only allow specific IP addresses to access our admin page).

 ## 9. Value adds